 Huawei’s Honor is a sub-brand of Huawei.
 The tech giant just unveiled Huawei Honor WaterPlay alongside the Honor 7X handset I posted earlier.
 Huawei is still one of the few Android smartphone makers that still repeatedly push out tablets powered by Google’s OS.

-I’m totally loving their newest tablet creation, the WaterPlay is powered by a massive 6660mAh battery for a long lasting entertainment.
+I’m totally loving their newest tablet creation, the WaterPlay is powered by a massive 6660mAh battery for long-lasting entertainment.
 This was unveiled alongside the Honor 7X smartphone.

 Going by its name, the Huawei Honor WaterPlay is water-resistant, with IP67 certified.
 Which means you can take pictures underwater.
 Although you shouldn’t go deeper than 1m and not more than 30 minutes.